-The main benefit of connecting to external data is that you can periodically analyze this data in Microsoft Office Excel without repeatedly copying the data, which is an operation that can be time-consuming and error-prone.
+The main benefit of connecting to external data from Microsoft Excel is that you can periodically analyze this data in Excel without repeatedly copying the data, which is an operation that can be time-consuming and error-prone.
 After connecting to external data, you can also automatically refresh (or update) your Excel workbooks from the original data source whenever the data source is updated with new information.

 - On the Data tab, in the Get External Data group, click Existing Connections.

-- In the Existing Connections dialog box, in the Show drop-down list, do one of the following:
+- In the Show drop-down list, do one of the following:

 - To display all connections, click All Connections.
 This is selected by default.

 - To display only the recently used list of connections, click Connections in this Workbook.

 This list is created from connections that you have already defined, that you have created by using the Select Data Source dialog box of the Data Connection Wizard, or that you have previously selected as a connection from this dialog box.